NLALDlab/VarMiON/README.md

 # The VarMiON tutorial
-This is the source code for the VarMioN tutorial.
+This is the source code for the VarMiON tutorial.
 If you have any comments, corrections or questions, please submit an issue in the issue tracker.